-- Dam A barrier constructed across a watercourse for the purpose of (I) creating a reservoir, (2) diverting water there from a conduit or channel. - Degradation -The progressive general lowering of a stream channel by erosion, other than that caused by a constriction. - Depression Storage -Collection and storage of rainfall in natural depressions (small puddles) after exceeding infiltration capacity of the soil. - Design Storm or Flood -The storm or flood which is used as the basis for design, i.e., against which the structure is designed to provide a stated degree of protection or other specified result. - Detention -The storage of storm runoff for a controlled release during or immediately following the design storm. - a) Off-site detention -A detention pond located outside the boundary of the area it serves. - b) On-site detention -A detention pond that is located within and serves only a specific site or subdivision. - c) Regional detention -Detention facilities provided to control excess runoff based on a watershed-wide hydrologic analysis. - Drop Structures -A sloping or vertical section of a channel designed to reduce the elevation of flowing water without increasing its velocity. - Entrance Head -The head required to cause flow into a conduit or other structure; it includes both entrance loss and velocity head. - Entrance Loss -Head lost in eddies or friction at the inlet to a conduit, headwall or structure. - Flash Flood -A flood of short duration with a relatively high peak rate of flow, usually resulting from a high intensity rainfall over a small area. - Flood Control -The elimination or reduction of flood losses by the construction of flood storage reservoirs, channel improvements, dikes and levees, by-pass channels, or other engineering works. - Flood Fringe -Part of the flood hazard area outside of the floodway. - Flood Hazard Area -Area subject to flooding by I00-year frequency floods - Flood Management or Flood Hazard Mitigation Any program or activity designed to reduce damages from flooding, including stream erosion. - Flood Plain Geographically the entire area subject to flooding.
-In usual practice, it is the area subject to flooding by the l00-year frequency flood. - Floodway The channel of a stream and adjacent areas reserved to facilitate passage of a l00-year frequency flood without cumulatively increasing the water surface elevation more than a designated height (typically no more than one foot), based on a hydraulic analysis that considers equal conveyance on each side of the stream. - Freeboard The distance between the normal operating level and the top of the side of an open conduit left to allow for wave action, floating debris, or any other condition or emergency without overtopping the structure.
+Dam - A barrier constructed across a watercourse for the purpose of (I) creating a reservoir, (2) diverting water there from a conduit or channel.

-Frequency (of storms, floods) - Average recurrence interval of events, over long periods of time.
+- Degradation -The progressive general lowering of a stream channel by erosion, other than that caused by a constriction. - Depression Storage -Collection and storage of rainfall in natural depressions (small puddles) after exceeding infiltration capacity of the soil. - Design Storm or Flood -The storm or flood which is used as the basis for design, i.e., against which the structure is designed to provide a stated degree of protection or other specified result. - Detention -The storage of storm runoff for a controlled release during or immediately following the design storm. - a) Off-site detention -A detention pond located outside the boundary of the area it serves. - On-site detention -A detention pond which is located within and serves only a specific site or subdivision. - c) Regional detention -Detention facilities provided to control excess runoff based on a watershed-wide hydrologic analysis. - Drop Structures -A sloping or vertical section of a channel designed to reduce the elevation of flowing water without increasing its velocity. - Entrance Head -The head required to cause flow into a conduit or other structure; it includes both entrance loss and velocity head. - Entrance Loss -Head lost in eddies or friction at the inlet to a conduit, headwall or structure. - Flash Flood -A flood of short duration with a relatively high peak rate of flow, usually resulting from a high intensity rainfall over a small area. - Flood Control -The elimination or reduction of flood losses by the construction of flood storage reservoirs, channel improvements, dikes and levees, by-pass channels, or other engineering works. - Flood Fringe -Part of the flood hazard area outside of the floodway. - Flood Hazard Area -Area subject to flooding by I00-year frequency floods - Flood Management or Flood Hazard Mitigation -Any program or activity designed to reduce damages from flooding, including stream erosion. - Flood Plain -Geographically the entire area subject to flooding.
+In usual practice, it is the area subject to flooding by the l00-year frequency flood. - Floodway The channel of a stream and adjacent areas reserved to facilitate passage of a l00-year frequency flood. - Freeboard -The distance between the normal operating level and the top of the side of an open conduit left to allow for wave action, floating debris, or any other condition or emergency without overtopping the structure. - Frequency (of storms, floods) -Average recurrence interval of events, over long periods of time.
 Mathematically, frequency is the reciprocal of the exceedance probability.